Irresistible-Ishan/Customer-Decision-Analysis-ML_Model/README.md

 ![DECISIONBOUNDARYMAP](decision_boundary.png)
 ### module used to make this heatmap or decision boundary : pillow ( did not choose to use matplotlib due to personal preference)

+### I would suggest to not rely on the given handwritten thought process because it was very inital and the more indepth ones are written in the code file itself
 # thought process images:

 ![1](thoughtprocess1.jpg)